NautilusTrader

 Time events

 Timers and alerts produce TimeEvent objects.
 Pass a callback when calling set_timer or set_time_alert to direct events to your own method.
-If you omit the callback, the event is delivered to on_event instead.
+If you omit the callback, a callback previously registered under the same name is used when present; otherwise the event is delivered to on_time_event.

 Order events

-Each order event corresponds to a state transition in the order state machine.
-The ExecutionEngine applies the event to the order, updates the Cache, and publishes it on the MessageBus.
-The table below shows the primary transitions; partially filled and triggered orders support additional transitions documented in the full order state flow.
+Order events initialize an order, change its state, or correct its fill history.
+The execution pipeline applies them to the order and cache, then publishes them on the MessageBus.
+The table below shows the primary transitions; partially filled, external, and triggered orders support additional transitions documented in the full order state flow.

 EventPrimary transitionHandler